 The material is presented chronologically as far as possible.
-Not all the lectures are dated, and Wach frequently re-ardreed his notes to incorporate new material or for delivery an different occulars.
-There are sametimes several series of numbers on each sheet, in various colours of enyon, in addition to (partial) sequential page numbers.
-The presentation is therefore treative.
+Not all the lectures are dated, and Woods frequently re-ordered his notes to incorporate new material or for delivery on different occasions.
+There are sometimes several series of numbers on each sheet, in various colours of crayon, in addition to (partial) sequential page numbers.
+The presentation is therefore tentative.

-Except when otherwise stated, all items are autograph ms., In pencil.
+Except when otherwise stated, all items are autograph ms., in pencil.